Mailbag: Will Seahawks add a third QB? Will they be buyers at trade deadline?

 As for Curhan and Forsythe, the team has been pleased with their play.

 “They’ve handled it as well as you could hope guys could handle it,” Carroll said last week.
 “Their coaches are doing a great job with them, to keep them clear and confident and all of that.
-As you seen there’s been a little bit of talk about how J Pete’s [Jason Peters] been helping those guys a little bit too.
+As you seen there’s been a little bit of talk about how [Peters has] been helping those guys a little bit, too.
 Gives a little bit more of a boost to them when they have questions, when they have issues, or he may see something or feel something coming for them so he can head it off for them.
 It’s a real good support group that’s giving these guys a chance and they’re doing really well.
 They’re really busting their tails to get it done.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.